 Most of those impeached officials were judges — 15, to be exact.
 Two presidents, one Cabinet secretary and one senator make up the other four.

 That senator, William Blount, became the first person ever impeached in the U.S. in 1797.
-His case ultimately set a precedent declaring members of Congress are not "civil officers."
-Therefore, they're not eligible for impeachment.
+His case ultimately set a precedent declaring members of Congress are not "civil officers," so they're no longer eligible for impeachment.

 The House of Representatives and the Senate maintain control over kicking out members of their respective chambers.
 Both chambers require a two-thirds majority vote to remove a sitting lawmaker from office.